About this online course

 How we work

-The seminar will be led by highly experienced EIPA experts/consultants, Marco Lopriore and Robin Smail, who have been working with the ESF for more than 20 years.
-There will be keynote interventions from the European Commission and experts from Slovak authorities.
+The online course will be led by highly experienced EIPA experts/consultants, Marco Lopriore and Robin Smail, who have been working with the ESF for more than 20 years.
+There will be keynote interventions from the European Commission (DG EMPL).

 Key elements include: